JidongYangUPC/JidongYangUPC.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: CS group
+title: Jidong Yang

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Geophysical Research Group
+role: Professor of Geophysics

 # Organizations/Affiliations to show in About widget
 organizations: